 - Ph.D.
 (Biological Sciences), Northern Illinois University, DeKalb, IL, 2001

-- Current Position: Associate Professor, Biology Program, The Richard Stockton University of New Jersey
+- Current Position: Associate Professor, Biology Program, Stockton University

 - Associate Professor, Dept. Biological Sciences, Western Illinois University, 2001-2012

-- Adjunct Curator of Vertebrate Fossils, Burpee Museum of Natural History, Rockford, IL, 2010-Present
+- Adjunct Curator of Vertebrate Fossils, Burpee Museum of Natural History, Rockford, IL, 2010-2012